7wikd/Draw-OpenCV/README.md

 ### Features
 - Uses OpenCV
-- Identifies colours of a pen, and draws accordingly in the colour
+- Identifies colors of a pen, and draws accordingly in the color
-- For now, only set to identify 3 colours(Fluorescent Pink, Dark Green and Fluorescent Yellow)
+- For now, only set to identify 3 colors(Fluorescent Pink, Dark Green and Fluorescent Yellow)

 ### Limitations
 - Requires white background(for now)